LianjiaTech/keframe/README.md

 Optimize for build caton by framing, such as scenes with complex lists scrolling quickly.

-The following is Example running in VIVO X23 (Snapdragon 660).
+The following is [Example](app-profile.apk)(you can download it directly) running in VIVO X23 (Snapdragon 660).
 Comparison of collected data indicators before and after optimization of 200 frames under the same operation (The demo is at the end of the article)

 | Before optimization | after optimization |
 | --- | --- |